Introduction

 - Copies of qualification certificates that align with the financial products the licensee seeks to authorise

-These proof documents are submitted at lodgment through ASIC’s online application process.
-They help confirm that each responsible manager has the capacity to supervise the financial services and meet the Australian Financial Services (AFS) licensee’s general obligations, including conflicts of interest management and ongoing compliance.
+These People Proofs must be uploaded during the online application process via the ASIC Regulatory Portal.
+They help confirm that each responsible manager has the capacity to supervise the financial services and meet the Australian Financial Services (AFS) licensee’s general obligations.

 Fit and Proper Persons

-- A completed Statement of Personal Information covering background, roles, and business interests
+- A duly completed and signed Statement of Personal Information covering background, roles, and business interests

 - A national criminal history check (less than 12 months old) verifying no disqualifying offences